 How reducing stress helped me reverse my fatty liver

 This is my personal story.
-While one can say that it’s not representative for generalization, I believe it is.
+While one can say it’s not representative for generalization, I believe the mechanics of my recovery apply to anyone.

 Stress, fatty liver and various other health problems